The "Period (Full Stop) -

 something goes wrong with the current document.

-help you make frequent saves of the current document while you type, by
+help you make frequent saves of the current document while you type

-automating the File, Save process when you press the period (full stop) key or you press the backslash (\) key twice.
-They do not make separate backups (unless
+automating the File, Save process whenever you press the period (full

 you have also enabled the Save

-option in Tools, Settings, Files); however, you can use either one
+option in Tools, Settings, Files).
+They simply make more frequent saves of the current document.
+However, you can use either one

 with the NewFN# macro.